Sigbog is an avid Level 40 "Pokémon GO" player and raider with lots of knowledge and experience to draw from.

-What are Individual Values (IVs)
+What Are Individual Values (IVs)

 Individuals values, referred to as IVs, are hidden stat bonuses applied uniquely to each Pokemon.
-In other words, 2 otherwise exactly identical, equal level, Pokemon can have different IVs and thus different stats in total.
+In other words, two otherwise exactly identical, equal level, Pokemon can have different IVs and thus different stats in total.
 An IV ranges from a bonus of 0 up to 31 to each major stat category.
 Each Pokemon will then have some bonus stats to each of the following:

 - Special Defense

 - Special Attack